 Yet, despite all the attention you’d think an ultra seasonal restaurant like Nectar would generate, Nordeen says it’s hard convincing people to come to Osseo, while he knows that customers are waiting 45 minutes for a table in high-rent retail districts like the Shoppes at Arbor Lakes.
 “There’s a feeling that it’s really far away.
 I’ve been here about two and a half years, and I still don’t get a lot of press from the city.”

 Restaurants with small budgets (Nordeen and de Rambures have yet to pay themselves a salary) for advertising and a limited capacity for giving away deals at popular sites like Groupon (“Doing a Groupon [offer] would put me out of business,” says Nordeen), have to get creative to win their customers.
 Many times, that means offering dishes that are less predictable and a little further off the beaten path.

-Dave Lantos, executive chef at Maple Tavern gets his customers to go out on a limb by offering to pay for his off the wall peanut butter burger if they don’t like it (the burger that was featured in our October 2011 guide to creative burgers).
+Dave Lantos, executive chef at Maple Tavern gets his customers to go out on a limb by offering to pay for his off the wall peanut butter burger if they don’t like it.
 “There have been countless times I’ve been walking through the dining room and hear customers muttering about it – they think it’s crazy.
 So if they promise me that they like peanut butter I’ll offer to buy it for them.
 I haven’t had to buy one yet,” he says.

 Sous chef Erik Swanson agrees.
 “Some of our stranger burger options are some of the more popular.
 If you can convince them not to go with the norm, by taking something familiar and comforting, and doing something cool with it, it works,” he says.